"One intensive month…raised my writing to a new level of focus and inspiration…"

 The faculty are kind and thorough, and they each have something different they're bringing to the (writing) table.
 What is so wonderful is the feeling that they are on your side, and they actually want you to succeed as much as you want to succeed.
 The readings at Café Universal and the weekly soirees are something extra that make it an experience of a lifetime.
 I think Paris American Academy is the perfect way to experience Paris as a writer.
 It gives you the tools and the experiences to make your time in Paris something that will give you (and your writing life) joy for years to come.

 — Andrew Bezek (PAA '12), Yale College class of 2013

 "I met amazing people from different backgrounds who were here to grow as writers…"

 I came to the Paris American Academy with one expectation: to be inspired to write again.
 It sounded perfect: one month of writing in the world’s most literary city.
 What I discovered was a group of intellectuals, teachers, designers, university students, and professionals who were seeking other like-minded individuals.
 I met amazing people from different backgrounds who were here to grow as writers.
-I also met four inspiring teachers: Rolf, Lauren, John and Lise, who challenged my thinking and helped me understand that writing really is a craft.
+I also met four inspiring teachers who challenged my thinking and helped me understand that writing really is a craft.